Eric is a former football player, former youth football coach, and lifelong student of the game.

 2. Left Tackle

 All offensive linemen have difficult jobs, but the tackle on the quarterback’s blind side has an especially tough assignment.
-As most quarterbacks are right-handed, when they drop back to pass their backs are to the left side of the field.
+As most quarterbacks are right-handed, when they drop back to pass, their backs are to the left side of the field.
 The left side of the field is the blindside in most offenses.

 Defenses know this and they put their most dangerous edge rusher at defensive end or outside linebacker on that side.
 It is the left tackle’s job to stop that player from getting to the quarterback.

 The problem is the left tackle has other jobs too, like blocking massive defensive tackles on running plays.
 Offensive tackles are gigantic men, and most weigh over 300 pounds.
-They are often the strongest men on the field, but also the slowest.
+They are often the strongest men on the field, but they're also the slowest.

 On the other hand, edge rushers are some of the best athletes in football.
 They have the speed to run around an offensive tackle, the quickness to out-juke him, and the power to bowl him over.
 The left tackle must be an incredible athlete to match up against these monsters, and despite his size, he must have quick feet and excellent agility.